-Taxation of Beneficial Owners of Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes
+Taxation of Beneficial Owners of Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes

-Beneficial owners of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes will be treated:
+Beneficial owners of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes will be treated:

-- as holding an undivided interest in a REMIC regular interest as described above, and - as having entered into the notional principal contract as described below.
+- · as holding an undivided interest in a REMIC regular interest as described above, and - as having entered into the notional principal contract as described below.

-Consequently, each beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Note will be required to report its pro rata share of income accruing with respect to the corresponding REMIC regular interest as discussed under "- REMIC Elections and Special Tax Attributes" above.
-In addition, each beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Note will be required to report its pro rata share of net income with respect to the notional principal contract.
+Consequently, each beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Note will be required to report its pro rata share of income accruing with respect to the corresponding REMIC regular interest as discussed under "- REMIC Elections and Special Tax Attributes" above.
+In addition, each beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Note will be required to report its pro rata share of net income with respect to the notional principal contract.

-In general, this treatment of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes should not materially affect the timing or amount of income for federal income tax purposes of a beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Note provided that any premium paid with respect to the related notional principal contract is amortized in the same manner as any offsetting discount with respect to the corresponding REMIC regular interest is amortized.
-In any event, you should consult your own tax advisor regarding the consequences to you in light of your particular circumstances of taxing separately the components comprising a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Note (i.e., the corresponding REMIC regular interest and the related notional principal contract).
+In general, this treatment of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes should not materially affect the timing or amount of income for federal income tax purposes of a beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Note; provided that any premium paid with respect to the related notional principal contract is amortized in the same manner as any offsetting discount with respect to the corresponding REMIC regular interest is amortized.
+In any event, you should consult your own tax advisor regarding the consequences to you in light of your particular circumstances of taxing separately the components comprising a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Note (i.e., the corresponding REMIC regular interest and the related notional principal contract).

-If the beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Note is deemed to have paid a premium to receive the notional principal contract component, a beneficial owner of such Note must allocate its cost to acquire the Note between the corresponding REMIC regular interest and the notional principal contract component based on their relative fair market values.
-When a beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Note sells or disposes of the Note, the beneficial owner must allocate the sale proceeds between the corresponding REMIC regular interest and the notional principal contract component based on their relative fair market values and must treat the sale or other disposition of the Note as a sale or other disposition of a pro rata portion of the corresponding REMIC regular interest and the notional principal contract component.
+If the beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Note is deemed to have paid a premium to receive the notional principal contract component, a beneficial owner of such Note must allocate its cost to acquire the Note between the corresponding REMIC regular interest and the notional principal contract component based on their relative fair market values.
+When a beneficial owner of a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Note sells or disposes of the Note, the beneficial owner must allocate the sale proceeds between the corresponding REMIC regular interest and the notional principal contract component based on their relative fair market values and must treat the sale or other disposition of the Note as a sale or other disposition of a pro rata portion of the corresponding REMIC regular interest and the notional principal contract component.
 For information reporting purposes, the Issuer intends to treat the notional principal contract component as having no more than a de minimis value.